Published On: Apr 29 2013 06:40:57 PM EDTUpdated On: Apr 30 2015 02:00:00 AM EDT

 1923: Actor Al Lewis, best known for his role as Grandpa Munster on the sitcom "The Munsters," is born Albert Meister in New York City.
 He died at age 82 on Feb.
 3, 2006.

-1904: The Louisiana Purchase Exposition opens in St. Louis, Mo., to mark the centennial of the 1803 Louisiana Purchase.
+1904: The Louisiana Purchase Exposition opens in St. Louis, Missouri, to mark the centennial of the 1803 Louisiana Purchase.
 Informally known as the St. Louis World's Fair, it ran through Dec.
 1, 1904.

-1900: Railroad engineer Casey Jones dies in a train wreck in Vaughn, Miss., while trying to make up time on the Cannonball Express between Memphis, Tenn., and Canton, Miss.
+1900: Railroad engineer Casey Jones dies in a train wreck in Vaughn, Mississippi, while trying to make up time on the Cannonball Express between Memphis, Tennessee, and Canton, Mississippi.
 The passenger train collided with a stalled freight train in rainy and foggy conditions, but Jones was hailed as a hero for his attempts to slow the train down before the collision.
 Jones, who was the lone fatality in the crash, was immortalized in a popular ballad sung by his friend Wallace Saunders.

 1885: New York Gov. David B. Hill signs legislation creating the Niagara Reservation, the first state park in the United States, ensuring that Niagara Falls will not be devoted solely to industrial and commercial use.